 Parsley is one of the most popular herbs used in cooking in the UK today.
+Growing parsley is very easy.
 It is a versatile herb that can be added to a number of meals including fish and potatoes.
-It can also be made into a delicious parsley sauce that can be added to all sorts of dishes.
+It can also be made into a delicious parsley sauce that can be used in many dishes.

 How to Grow Parsley